bigrobsf/websocket-chat/README.md

 ### **JavaScript**

-We’re now ready to start coding the client side of our chat app!
-Open a blank text document and save it as **client.js** (for simplicity, we're putting all files in the same directory).
-Here's what the client side will handle:
+We’re now ready to start coding the client-side of our chat app!
+Open a blank text document and save it as **client.js** (for simplicity, we're keeping all files in the same directory).
+Here's what the client-side will handle:

 * Opening a Connection
 * Sending Messages to the Server